martinnester/Toy/README.md

 //the types default to 'any' but can be specified if needed (same with constants) var immutable: string const = "Foobar";

+//the assert keyword can check an expression, and takes an optional second parameter assert immutable == "Fizzbuzz", "This message is sent to the terminal by default";

-//more examples to be added as the features are implemented
+//NOTE: This section will be expanded as more features are implemented
 ```

 # Building